In the News

 by Nancy Casey

 You can share what you have written by posting it as a comment below.
-You can enter a comment by typing or pasting text.
+You can do that by typing or pasting text.
 Or you can take a picture of your page and post that.

 Nancy Casey has lived in Latah County for many years.
 She has taught writing classes at the Recovery Center and will return again in the spring of 2018.
 You can find more of her work here.
-If you would like her help with a writing project, large or small, email latahrecoverycenter@gmail.com for more information.
+If you would like her help with a writing project—resumes, letters, stories novels—email latahrecoverycenter@gmail.com for more information.

 This Week at the Latah Recovery Center